OG1103/Full-Stack-Node.js-Codes/SetUp_Structure/Node&Express_Setup.md

 const app = express();
 const port = process.env.PORT || 8000;

+//CORS defines a way for client web applications that are loaded in one domain to interact with resources in a different domain. app.use(cors());
 app.use(express.json()); // Middleware to parse JSON

 initializeRoutes(app); // Initialize all routes

+// note call  Middleware to parse JSON before Initializing all routes

 mongoose
   .connect(process.env.MONGO_URI)